-- How Do I Love You? by Marion Dane Bauer - This book was inspired by a famous poem written by Elizabeth Barrett Browning.
+By Marion Dane Bauer, this book was inspired by a famous poem written by Elizabeth Barrett Browning.
 A parent's love for a child is explained with simple comparisons from nature.

-- Mouse's First Valentine by Lauren Thompsom - Joiin little Mouse as he follows his sister Minka around the house trying to figure out what she's up to.
+Authored by Lauren Thompson, join little Mouse in this book as he follows his sister Minka around the house trying to figure out what she's up to.
 Surprise - she's making a valentine card just for him!

-- Heart to Heart by George Shannon - This is a valentine story about true friendship.
+This is a Valentine story by George Shannon about true friendship.
 Mole sends a valentine to his friend Squirrel, who has forgotten about the holiday and must scramble to make a valentine for Mole before he arrives.

-- What Is Easter? by Michelle Medlock Adams - This book explains that Jesus is the reason for Easter.
+This book by Michelle Medlock Adams explains that Jesus is the reason for Easter.
 It's a nice way to introduce a child to the religious aspects of this holiday.

-- The Easter Egg by Jan Brett - Hoppi wants to make the best Easter egg in order to become the Easter Bunny's helper.
+In this book by Jan Brett, Hoppi wants to make the best Easter egg in order to become the Easter Bunny's helper.
 He winds up saving a robin's egg and keeps it warm until the baby hatches.
 For his kindness, the Easter Bunny selects the little robin's eggshell, and Hoppi gets to help deliver the Easter eggs.

-- Easter Bugs by David A. Carter - This book should be in every toddler's Easter basket.
+By David A. Carter, this book should be in every toddler's Easter basket.
 Pop-up Easter eggs reveal an assortment of adorable bugs that hold the answers to a series of questions.

 4th of July Books

-- Fourth of July Mice! by Bethany Roberts - Follow the mice family as they take part in traditional 4th of July activities.
+Follow the mice family as they take part in traditional 4th of July activities in this book by Bethany Roberts.
 Watch them parade, picnic, play games and attend the fireworks celebration.

 Ramadan and Eid Books

-- Sweet Dates to Eat: A Ramadan and Eid Story by Jonny Zucker - This book explains the holy season of Ramadan and Eid for young children.
+By Jonny Zucker, this book explains the holy season of Ramadan and Eid for young children.
 It follows a family as they take part in the major traditions of Ramadan and the celebration of Eid that follows it.